 \section{Preliminaries}

 We consider a complete probability space $(\Omega, \mathcal F, \mathbf P)$ on which a one dimensional fractional Brownian motion $B^H$ is defined.
-We denote $\mathcal F_t =\sigma(B^H_s,s\le t)$ the $\sigma-$field generated by $B^H$ completed with respect to $\mathbf P$.
+We denote $\mathcal F_t =\sigma(B^H_s,s\le t)$ the $\sigma$-field generated by $B^H$ completed with respect to $\mathbf P$.

-In a first subsection, we give some notations and we state our assumptions.
+In a first subsection, we give some notation and we state our assumptions.
 Then we indicate how to associate to the observed process an auxiliary semi-martingale which is appropriate for the statistical analysis.
-For this, we will resume the notations of \cite{kl,nvv}.
+For this, we will resume the notation of \cite{kl,nvv}.
 Thereafter, the ergodic properties of the stochastic differential equation \eqref{eds} will be discussed under ad-hoc assumption on the drift.